I’m Patricia Young. I live in California.

 I am only speaking for myself here—let’s be really clear

 With coaching, I like to get in there and roll up my sleeves, and actively create change with my clients.
-There is plenty of room for feelings and processing (because that’s what we do as HSPs), but I feel I have more freedom to help guide clients through experiences, and to provide tools and feedback so we’re working together to create change.
+There is plenty of room for feelings and processing (because that’s what we do as deep thinkers), but I feel I have more freedom to help guide clients through experiences, and to provide tools and feedback so we’re working together to create change.
 You still get to set the pace, and I honor allowing you to move at a pace that honors your needs.

 How Coaching Works